RakLord/bitburner/README.md

 ## Primer

-The primer script takes a single arg (target server hostname) and will use the scripts from `base` to grow/weaken servers to be ready for use with a hacking script.
+The primer script takes a single arg (target server hostname) and will use the scripts from `base` (after you run `distribute_scripts.js`) to grow/weaken servers to be ready for use with a hacking script.

 ## Will add more info later